Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Theorem : from any smooth function to Schur polynomials, to symmetric function identities

 \end{prop}

-Notice also that the algebra $A$ is supposed to remind the reader of `smooth functions'.
-One can instead work with an appropriate algebraic notion of `$M$-times differentiable functions' in order to generalize Theorem~\ref{Phorn} to a finite degree of differentiability; we leave the details to the interested reader.
+The algebra $A$ is supposed to remind the reader of smooth functions.
+One can instead work with an appropriate algebraic notion of $M$-times differentiable functions in order to generalize Theorem~\ref{Phorn} to a finite degree of differentiability.